symbol/symbol-docs/README.md

 *   [Multi-level Multisig Accounts](https://nemtech.github.io/concepts/multisig-account.html#manufacturing-and-supply-chains)
 *   [Account Restrictions](https://nemtech.github.io/concepts/account-restriction.html)

 Catapult will be a momentous step for NEM to be the widely utilized enterprise product it was envisioned to be.
-After nearly three years of development, the long-awaited update is expected to officially launch [by the end of 2019](https://blog.nem.io/nem-foundation-catapult-roadmap-and-vision/).
+After nearly three years of development, the long-awaited update is expected to officially launch [in 2020](https://forum.nem.io/t/migration-committee-community-update-4/23847/3).

 ## Getting Started

-If you are interested in building on top of NEM, check out the [NEM Developer Center](https://nemtech.github.io/).
+If you are interested in building on top of Catapult, check out the [NEM Developer Center](https://nemtech.github.io/).
 There you will find the technical documentation necessary to get started - including setting up your development environment, step-by-step guides, and API reference.

 *   [Setting up your workstation](https://nemtech.github.io/getting-started/setup-workstation.html)
 *   [Self-paced guides](https://nemtech.github.io/#featured-guides)